-The title of Psalm 61 is, “To the chief Musician upon Neginah [a stringed instrument], A Psalm of David.”
-The setting of the psalm is unclear; however, the prayer indicates it was at a time the king faced grave danger.
+The title of Psalm 61 is “To the chief Musician upon Neginah [a stringed instrument], A Psalm of David.”
+The setting of the psalm is unclear; however, the prayer indicates it was when the king faced grave danger.
 Perhaps, like preceding psalms, it was penned during the insurrection led by Absalom.
 Once again, the preserved Word of God makes us privy to David’s desperate cry to the LORD.
-I invite you to consider Psalm 61 in four parts. [* Use of brackets indicates the amplification of the author.]
+I invite you to consider Psalm 61 in four parts.
+[Note: words in brackets indicate the amplification of this author.]

-Writing far from home, “from the end of the earth,” and his heart “overwhelmed” by his troubles, David cried to the LORD: “Lead [Guide] me to the rock that is higher [exalted; lifted up] than I” (61:2).
-In a very real sense, the king prayed, Lord, take me higher, and to a safer place than I am able to go alone.
+Writing far from home, “from the end of the earth,” and his heart “overwhelmed” by his troubles, David cried to the LORD: “Lead [Guide] me to the rock that is higher [exalted; lifted up] than I” (Psalm 61:2).
+In a very real sense, the king prayed, Lord, take me higher, and to a safer place than I can go alone.

-A Reflection on the Goodness and Faithfulness of the LORD in the Past (61:3-4)
+A Reflection on the Goodness and Faithfulness of the LORD in the Past (Psalm 61:3-4)

 Verses 3-4 of Psalm 61 have inspired many great songs and hymns of faith over the centuries.
-David reflected on the goodness of God he had experienced in life, and was reminded that the LORD had “been a shelter [refuge]…and a strong [fortified; mighty] tower [watchtower] from the enemy” (61:3).
+The words sprang from David’s reflections on the goodness of the LORD he had experienced.
+He was reminded that the LORD had “been a shelter [refuge]…and a strong [fortified; mighty] tower [watchtower] from [his enemies]” (Psalm 61:3).

 Think about that truth for a moment.
-In a time of trouble, you can take comfort in the assurance that the LORD is waiting to be your shelter, refuge, and strong tower.
-Knowing the faithfulness of the LORD, David resolved he would forever abide in His presence (61:4), and trust him to shelter, and cover him as a hen protects her chicks.
+In a time of trouble, you can, like David, take comfort in the assurance that the LORD is waiting to be your shelter, refuge, and strong tower.
+Knowing the faithfulness of the LORD, the king resolved he would forever abide in His presence (61:4), trust Him to shelter, and cover him as a hen protects her chicks.

-An Assurance that God Hears and Answers Prayer (61:5-7)
+An Assurance that God Hears and Answers Prayer (Psalm 61:5-7)

-What began as a solemn, and passionate petition for the LORD to hear the king’s prayer (61:1-2), continued with him being comforted that God hears and answers prayers!
-David reflected on his godly heritage, and that he was of a people who feared and revered the LORD (61:5b).
-No longer fearing for his life, David asserted with confidence, “6Thou wilt prolong the king’s life: And his years as many generations [i.e. generation after generation]” (61:6).
-He believed the LORD would, in His mercy and truth, keep watch over him (61:7).
+What began as a solemn and passionate petition for the LORD to hear the king’s prayer (Psalm 61:1-2) continued with him being comforted that God hears and answers prayers!
+David reflected on his godly heritage and that he was of a people who feared and revered the LORD (Psalm 61:5b).
+No longer fearing for his life, David asserted with confidence, “6Thou wilt prolong the king’s life: And his years as many generations [i.e., generation after generation]” (Psalm 61:6).
+He believed the LORD would, in His mercy and truth, keep watch over him (Psalm 61:7)

-A Renewed Consecration to Worship and Serve the LORD (61:8)
+A Renewed Consecration to Worship and Serve the LORD (Psalm 61:8)

 Psalm 61:8 – 8So will I sing praise unto thy name for ever, That I may daily perform [fulfill; complete] my vows [promises].

-David’s thoughts were no longer bound by his troubles, but were refocused on the LORD and His faithfulness.
-His spirit was renewed, and he resolved to forever sing praises to God, and to keep all he had vowed to do.
+David’s thoughts were no longer bound by his troubles but were refocused on the LORD and His faithfulness.
+His spirit was renewed, and he resolved to sing and praise the LORD forever and keep all he had vowed to do.